Film Photography News — November 2023 Recap

 What The Film?! is a new (free) web game built for film photographers by film photographers.
 You can try it today!

-The gameplay is simple: try to guess which black and white film a photo was shot on.
+The gameplay is simple: try to guess which black-and-white film a photo was shot on.
 If you guess correctly, you earn points.
 There are currently three levels, each more difficult than the first — but also worth more points.
 And to make things a little more interesting, the top 100 players’ scores will be shown on the game’s home screen.

 This game was built in collaboration with Daren and Yvonne who videotaped the three of us playing the game for the first time.
 Their vlogs are undergoing finishing touches — subscribe to their YouTube channels to watch once they drop.